Defense of Sihang Warehouse: Raising the Flag

 At 6 a.m. on the morning of October 29, the Chinese defenders raised the flag, measuring four meters (13 ft) wide, on the roof of Sihang Warehouse.
 Since the defenders did not possess a flagpole, they had improvised a makeshift pole made from two bamboo culms tied together.
 Only a small group of soldiers attended the flag-raising ceremony, including several buglers and orderlies.
 Yang Huimin also witnessed the event upon escaping across the Creek, which was reportedly conducted quietly with less than twenty soldiers in attendance.

 Upon noticing the flag, a crowd of roughly thirty thousand people, consisting of both Chinese and foreigners, gathered across the river.
 The flag measured larger than any of the Japanese flags in the area and reportedly flew higher than the Japanese-held buildings in the vicinity.
 Many of the Chinese civilians began to shout "Long live the Republic of China!" (中華民國萬歲！ (Zhōnghuá Mínguó wànsuì!).

-The Chinese flag flying over Sihang Warehouse.

 American reporter Keane Arundel who witnessed the event compared the situation to the Alamo, and described the scene as "a symbol of China's heroic resolution to accept annihilation than Japanese conquest.
 To Shanghai's Americans it recalled Texas' historic Alamo, where Americans died in 1836 rather than yield to Mexico."

 Crowds continued to gather to watch the event unfold and some were observed carrying food for the defenders.
 One Chinese observer, a 31-year old Shanghai City Government employee, was mistaken for a Japanese spy because of his Manchurian accent and lynched by a mob before authorities could rescue him.

 The Japanese, angered by the display, began harassing the defenders by shooting from the nearby Bank of Communications building, and also reportedly sent several aircraft to attack the flag.
 Because of heavy anti-aircraft fire and fear of hitting the foreign concessions, the planes soon left without destroying the flag.